 - Step 4.
 Socialize.

 - You need to be where the wild things are, and by wild things, I mean agents.
 A real estate agent recruiter has to be a social butterfly, professional mingler, and master of the smooth ‘here’s my card, call me’ move.
 No magic tricks though.
 Nothing ruins a possible deal faster than pulling your business card from behind their ear.

 - Step 5.
 Follow up.

 - Don’t take being left of reading lying down, this is no time for a fumble.
 You don’t have the luxury of being shy if you want to progress folks through your candidate pipeline.
 You are straight forward, business, get to the yes or no faster so I can move onto my next target, guy.

 And then, magically (organic magic is allowed) you get your, Yes.
 Next, you and your real estate job recruiters proceed to on-board your new recruit.
-Or maybe that’s someone else’s job and you just connect them with the next person in your relay.
+Or maybe that’s someone else’s related position and you just connect them with the next person in your relay.

 Again, with the magic, I SAID NO. We’re not talking about a woman on a bulls-eye with throwing knives!
 Referring back to Step 1 above, define what type of agent your real estate job recruiters are pursuing and their real estate recruiter job description.
 When you figure out who, the how becomes easier for finding both new real estate agents as well as established, successful real estate agents.